 This vaccine is designed to treat, not prevent, prostate cancer by spurring your body's immune system to attack prostate cancer cells.
-Immune cells are removed from your blood, activated to fight cancer, and infused back into your blood.
+Immune cells are removed from your blood, activated to fight cancer, and infused back into the blood.
 Three cycles occur in one month.
 It's used for advanced prostate cancer that no longer responds to hormone therapy.
-Mild side-effects can occur such as fatigue, nausea, and fever.
+Mild side effects can occur such as fatigue, nausea, and fever.

 Hope for Advanced Cancer

 Your doctor will continue to monitor your PSA levels and may perform other tests after treatment for prostate cancer.
 If it recurs or spreads to other parts of the body, additional treatment may be recommended.
 Lifestyle choices may matter, too.
-One study found that prostate cancer survivors who exercised regularly had a lower risk of dying.
+One study found that prostate cancer survivors who exercised regularly had a lower risk of dying, for example.

 Coping With Erectile Dysfunction